Your Social Media Posts Can Affect Your Car Accident Case

 Remember, your social media presence can become a part of your case’s narrative.
 By being mindful of what you share and how it might be perceived, you can better protect your rights and increase the likelihood of a fair and just outcome in your personal injury lawsuit.
 It might just be best to talk about your accident in person with close friends and loved ones only.

-If you are worried about your social media posts after your car accident, the attorneys at Philbrook Law Office can help you.
+If you are worried about your social media posts after your car accident, the attorneys at Philbrook Law can help you.
 As legal professionals that have been in the business for years, we know exactly what will hurt your case and what can secure you rightful restitution.
 To schedule a free consultation, call us or fill out our contact form.
 With offices in Battle Ground and Vancouver, WA, we’re here to ensure that you get the compensation you deserve.
 We also proudly serve clients in Oregon.

-Tiffany Henson takes great pride in the results Philbrook Law Office regularly achieves for our personal injury clients.
+Tiffany Henson takes great pride in the results Philbrook Law regularly achieves for our personal injury clients.
 The gratitude and joy expressed by clients is her biggest motivator.
 Learn more about her legal experience here.